Showing posts with label life. Show all posts

 Yes, you heard me; I was nearing home without a single stroke of bad luck!

 It was about a hundred yards from my house, the length of a football field, where my heart plummeted to the very bottom of my shoes.
-Placing a foot on the brake and bringing the car to a stop, I laughed.
+Pressing a foot on the brake to bring the car to a stop, I laughed.
 Not a humorous laugh either.
-I laughed out loud with incredulitya crazed cackle to keep from crying.
+I laughed out loud with incredulity—a crazed cackle to keep from crying.

-No, this isn't Dorothy and Toto's story, but like their tale, sitting in the very middle of the road and across both lanes as well as blocking off the only drivable access to my street was..... a house.
+No, this is not Dorothy and Toto's story, but like their tale, sitting in the very middle of the road and across both lanes as well as blocking off the only drivable access to my street was... a house.
 Yes, you heard me right, an actual wretched house.

 A HOUSE!